Herbal Support for Holiday Travel

 Demulcent herbs like Licorice, Marshmallow, or Slippery Elm soothe inflamed bellies and can ease constipation and loose stools with their high mucilage content (be sure to take with plenty of water).

-You may also want to add Mo'Betta Belly Digestive Ease to your bags.
+You may also want to add Digestive Rescue GI Normalizer to your bags.

 Stress and Tension